Ground turkey

-Ground turkey, or minced turkey, is a mixture of dark and light turkey meat with remaining skin and visible fat processed together until a "ground" form emerges.
+Ground turkey, also known as turkey mince or minced turkey, is a mixture of dark and light turkey meat with remaining skin and visible fat processed together and minced until a "ground" form emerges.
 The turkey meat, skin, and fat is taken off the bone and processed with additives.
 The final product has specific characteristics that appeal to customers, including a non pink color and non crumbly texture.
 The composition of ground turkey is driven by market demand, availability, and meat prices.
 The majority of ground turkey is made from excess thighs and drumsticks rather than the more costly breast meat.
 Ground turkey is a common low-fat alternative for ground beef.

 Regulations

-According to National Turkey Federation (NTF), anything under the label ground turkey is “manufactured from whole muscle material such as drumstick, thighs, neck, etc., with all components, e.g. skin and adhering fat, in natural proportions."
+According to the US National Turkey Federation (NTF), anything under the label ground turkey is "manufactured from whole muscle material such as drumstick, thighs, neck, etc., with all components, e.g. skin and adhering fat, in natural proportions."
 Ground turkey producers are not permitted to exceed these limits.

 The United States Department of Agriculture (USDA) does not regulate the amount of fat contained in ground turkey.
-However, fat content must stay at or below natural levels, which average between 10% and 15%.
+However, fat content must stay at or below natural levels, which are typically between 10% and 15%.

 Labeling

 The USDA does not require retailers to put a nutrition label on ground turkey products.
 It is suggested to provide a nutrition label anyway, for the benefit of customers.
 There are two sets of circumstances under which some labeling is mandatory.
 First, the packaging must inform of any skin contained in the product.
-Second, the Nutrition Labeling and Education Act of 1990 states that if the product is labeled “lean” or “extra lean,” it needs a nutrition label for evidence.
+Second, the Nutrition Labeling and Education Act of 1990 states that if the product is labeled "lean" or "extra lean," it needs a nutrition label for evidence.

 Nutrition

 The Journal of Agriculture and Food Chemistry published a study on random ground turkey samples taken from eight different states and a variety of retailers in the United States.
-Analyzing moisture, lipid, and cholesterol content, scientists found the means per 100g of raw product.
-There is 72g of moisture, 8.5g of lipids, and 81 mg of cholesterol.
-Also analyzing the different turkey parts - dark meat, light meat, skin, and visible fat - they found lipid and cholesterol contents to vary based on the ratios of those parts in the product.
+Analyzing moisture, lipid, and cholesterol content, scientists found the means per 100 g of raw product.
+There is 72 g of moisture, 8.5 g of lipids, and 81 mg of cholesterol.
+Also analyzing the different turkey parts – dark meat, light meat, skin, and visible fat – they found lipid and cholesterol contents to vary based on the ratios of those parts in the product.